-The goals of the course are to:
+The goals of the course Workshop "Procedural documents in international disputes" are to:

-- 1. form a comprehensive understanding of the forms and methods of resolving international disputes among students; - 2. form students' scientific understanding of the modern system of international dispute resolution mechanisms, the special role of international judicial institutions in dispute resolution; - 3. reveal the current legal framework for creation and functioning of the main international judicial institutions; analysis of decisions (opinions, rulings) adopted by international courts; the formation of students' practical skills in working with the normative sources of international judicial institutions and their use in specific practical situations; familiarizing listeners with topical issues of modern international law in the field of international judicial institutions, as well as with trends and prospects for the development of international law in this area.
+- 1. to form a comprehensive understanding of the forms and methods of resolving international disputes among students; - 2. to form students' scientific understanding of the modern system of international dispute resolution mechanisms, the special role of international judicial institutions in dispute resolution; - 3. to reveal the current legal framework for the creation and functioning of the main international judicial institutions; analysis of decisions (opinions, rulings) adopted by international courts; the formation of students' practical skills in working with the normative sources of international judicial institutions and their use in specific practical situations; familiarizing listeners with topical issues of modern international law in the field of international judicial institutions, as well as with trends and prospects for the development of international law in this area.